To see accurate pricing, please choose your delivery country.

 Biography

 Peter Lesica spent the past forty summers botanizing across Montana.
 He is the author of Flora of Glacier National Park and has coauthored publications on Montana’s rare plants, wetland plants, and alpine vegetation as well as conducting vegetation ecology research throughout the state.
-He is affiliate faculty at the University of Montana and president of Conservation Biology Research.
+He is an affiliate faculty member at the University of Montana and the president of Conservation Biology Research.

-Matt Lavin is professor in the Department of Plant Sciences & Plant Pathology at Montana State University.
-His primary interests are systematics of the legume and grass families.
+Matt Lavin is a professor in the Department of Plant Sciences & Plant Pathology at Montana State University.
+His primary interests are the systematics of the legume and grass families.
 He teaches plant systematics and agrostology.

 Peter F. Stickney is a retired U.S. Forest Service research plant ecologist.
 He has a particular interest in the Ericaceae in the northern Rocky Mountains.
 Currently he is curator emeritus of the Forest Service herbarium in Missoula.